jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Sophia slapped the newspaper from her boy's hand.
 He didn't let go.
 She slapped again, and again and again.
 Each slap hurt more than a dozen whips on his scarred back.

 She slapped, and slapped, and slapped, and slapped.
-Sophia was told her (new) society's ruling philosophy and it clicked for her.
+Sophia was told her (new) society's ruling philosophy.
 Now she knows what evil is and she will not do it.
+She will use the Death Star.
 Sophia then and there became a demon protector of vile racism to justify human slavery.

 Frederick's world shutdown again.
 The one white person ignorant enough to treat him like a person, was now an educated convert to the rules that put him into chains.
 Physical chains if needed, but evil prefers mental chains of ignorance; they stay on so much easier.